alex-strickland/Anywhere-To-GitHub-Activity-Tracker/README.md

 ----

 To run, ensure the `\bin` folder is added to your environment variable Path.
 Ensure Python 3 is installed, and added to Path.

+Once this is done, you can run `gitpush` everywhere you'd normally use `git push`.